 ARNICA OIL– It has been used for many years as a plant-based pain reliever and is touted as a natural remedy to help relieve the pain of arthritis and sports injuries.
 Anecdotal evidence indicates that it is helpful in reducing bruising and shortening healing time.

 ACTIVATED CHARCOAL– Highly absorptive that removes impurities from the skins surface and can also help alleviate infections.
 We use it in soap for its detox, exfoliants and cleansing properties.

 AVOCADO OIL– Rich in vitamins A, D, & E as well as amino acids and protein.
 Wonderfully moisturizing and excellent for anyone with extremely sensitive skin.

-ARGAN OIL– Traditionally used as a treatment for skin diseases and as a cosmetic oil for skin and hair Argan oil is advocated as moisturizing oil, against juvenile acne and flaking of the skin as well as for nourishing the hair.
-Used is our hair , skin and beardproducts
+ARGAN OIL– Traditionally used as a treatment for skin diseases and as a cosmetic oil for skin and hair Argan oil is advocated as moisturizing oil, against juvenille acne and flaking of the skin as well as for nourishing the hair.
+Used in our hair, skin and beard products.

-BEESWAX– A natural protectant, skin healer, skin softener and antibacterial, go bees!
+BEESWAX– A natural protectant, skin healer, softener and antibacterial, go bees!

 BENTONITE CLAY/VOLCANIC ASH- Known for drawing dirt & impurities from the hair without stripping its natural oils, clay has properties that are known to be healing and stimulating to the hair shaft and scalp, since it's rich in mineral and nutrients.

 CALENDULA OIL- A common herbal oil remedy for treating skin conditions.